Paritybitz/Paritybitz/README.md

 - 🔭 My current focus is on Computer Vision in my FiveRivers Tech Internship!
 - 🌱 I am currently working on a CV-based Fitness App called BEIGHT!
-- ⚡ Excited about exploring front-end development
+- ⚡ Excited about exploring app development

 <br>
 <br>